mcamath/mcamath.github.io/mcamc.md

 **How will the competition operate?**

 {: .answer}
 Competitors will join the zoom, which will be provided at a later date, at the designated time and will be proctored by our volunteers.
 If possible a parent should also be watching the students at all times to ensure the integrity of the contest.
+Students will be taking the actual test on an online testing platform.